ELEC70142-VLSI-Coursework/Lab_2/README.md

 6. Select the delay cell again and press **"a"**.
 Then click on the thinner purple verticle line of the delay cell as the source location.
 This verticle line marks the PnR boundry of the delay cell for abutment.
 7. Click on the purple line on the inverter cell.
 This will move the right boundary of the delay cell to the left boundary of the inverter.

->Note that you can move cells closer together by drawing a rectangular box around a bunch of cells to select them and drag the group to a new location.
+>Note that you can move cells closer together by drawing a rectangular box around several cells to select them  and drag the group to a new location.
 This allows you to see two cells in the same window for ease of alignment.

 You have now successfully placed two cells together.
 Repeat this for all cells to form a perfectly aligned and placed line of standard cells as shown below.